Gliger13/three_microservices/README.md

 python master/app.py
 ````

+#### NOTE:
+In the current configuration, microservices can only work in docker.

+To work in other places, override the addresses of other microservices and, if necessary, databases in:
+ - master/master/settings.py
+ - reaper/reaper/settings.py
+ - keeper/keeper/settings.py

 ## Functional API testing

 If you want to make sure that all services are working correctly, you can run api tests: